jshaker000/SAP1/README.md

 The bench is written in C++ and is compiled using [Verilator](https://www.veripool.org/wiki/verilator).

-## Verilog Background

-Verilog is an HDL (Hardware Description language).
-This means that you write "code" to describe combinatorial and sequential nets.
-You should think as a hardware designer when you write Verilog and should have some sense as to how your design will look in gates & flops & rams.

-Verilog is built around the idea of a "module", which you can think of as a black box circuit.
-You define the in ports and the out ports to the circuit and then can make instances of it elsewhere in your design.
-These are analogous to the pins of an IC.
-Inside, you define the relationships of the inports and out ports.

-You can also parameterize your modules - which means you can make several versions of it with different widths, for example.
-Those can be defined by whoever instantiates the module.

-Verilog has the idea of "wires" - which are combinational logic, and registers which are (usually) sequential logic.

-I like to use the "ternary operator" like a mux, ie

-    wire mux = (sel == 1'b0) ? a0 : a1;

-This kind of logic is nice because I can visualize it very well, as opposed to if statements (especially when you dont have parity betweeen them), but it is a lot of personal preference.

-You can use similar logic for a register to only update it at "load"

-    register r;
-    always @(posedge mclk) r <= load ? load_data : r;

-Note that assigning r to itself really just means we wont load in a new value this clock.
-You cannot do this on a wire, a wire must always have something assigned to it (there cant be circular combinational logic).

-Hopefully thats enough to atleast start reading the code, but verilog is so deep that its impossible to cover much here.

 ## Tweaks from Ben's Machine
 There are some modifications I made to make it more simulatable and easier for me to work with.
 (I also think I changed some op codes but these are easy enough to figure out)